isomerpages/moe-jpjc/pages/School Canteen Advertisements.md

 submission.
 Meals include portion of fruits.</li><p></p>

 <p><u>Application</u>:<br>
-Application forms are available on the MOE website (https://schadmsvc.moe.gov.sg) and at the General Office, Jurong Pioneer Junior College from 17 October 2024.<br>
+Application forms are available on the MOE website <a>
+(https://schadmsvc.moe.gov.sg)</a> and at the General Office, Jurong Pioneer Junior College from 17 October 2024.<br>
 Application form with all necessary documents must be attached.
 Incomplete forms will be rejected.<br>